fabianmichael/kirby-imagekit/readme.md

 - **Error-Handling:** ImageKit let’s you know, when errors occur during thumbnail creation *(experimental)*.
 - **Self-Hosted:** Unlike many other image-resizing-services, ImageKit just sits in Kirby’s plugin directory, so you have everything under control without depending on external providers.
 No monthly fees.
 No visitor data is exposed to external companies. tl;dr: No bullshit!

 The plugin will be extended by a responsive image component in the future with support for lazy-loading and placeholders (like on <https://fabianmichael.de>).
-These features will be released as a separate plugin.
+Those features will be released as a separate plugin.
 You can get a discount, when you buy both plugins as a bundle.

 <img src="https://shared.fabianmichael.de/imagekit-widget-v2.gif" alt="ImageKit’s Dashboard Widget" width="460" height="231" />